abdilahrf/abdilahrf.github.io/_posts/2017-06-02-securityfest2017-freddy-vs-json-.md

 ## Writeup

-First impression i though that was SQL Injection challenges to get into login bypass but after a while i just figure it they using Express that was node web framework.
+First impression i thought that was SQL Injection challenges to get into login bypass but after a while i just figure it they using Express that was node web framework.

 ```